 Air handler vs Heat Pump

 Similar to how an air handler can work with an air conditioner, an air handler works as a team with your heat pump.
 Heat pumps are used to control your comfort by transferring heat, rather than generating it, and the air handler helps move all that heated or cooled air.

 Air handlers are not blowers.
 This puzzles some of our customers, but it's not that complicated and we're happy to explain the difference.
 An air handler has the blower, and several other components in the unit.
 You may have dampers, filters, mixing chambers and more in an air handler.
 The blower is just one component of many.

 Here’s what you ought to know about air handlers: if you’re looking for a conventional furnace or air conditioner, you’ll probably never need to know what an air handler is because it’s probable you won’t need one.
 However, if you’re in the market for an electric heat pump, it’s helpful to know that an air handler will most likely be a part of your home’s HVAC system.

 Air Handler vs. Furnace

 Air conditioners contain the condenser and are typically set outside the home.
 One of the most common confusions with air conditioners is that they cool the existing air in your home.
-Air conditioners actually pull out heat from inside your home through a number of parts within your system and expel it outside.
+Air conditioners actually pull out heat from inside your home through a number of components inside your system and expel it outside.
 The removal of heat is what makes the air feel cool, not the addition of cold air.

-    Understanding all of your home’s heating and cooling pieces for the Fort Wayne climate is probably a little unrealistic, but there are a couple things that can be helpful to you as a homeowner.
+Understanding all of your home’s heating and cooling pieces for the Fort Wayne climate is probably a little impractical, but there are a couple things that can be helpful to you as a homeowner.
 If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the pros at Rolf Griffin Service Experts a call at 260-557-1275 or set up a free appointment online today.